kwertyops/byte-of-python/src/lists_and_functions.md

     Determines if every element in the given list is positive

     parameters:
-        some_list : a list of float values
+        some_list : a list of float values (type: list[float])
     return:
-        True if all values are positive and False otherwise
+        True if all values are positive and False otherwise (type: bool)
     """
     for element in some_list:
         # As soon as you find a nonpositive number, return False